Just another iHealthSpot WP02 site

 • Whiplash

 Treatment of your neck or back pain will vary depending on the cause of your pain and intensity of your symptoms.
-Typical strategies include medication, physical therapy methods including traction, steroid injections and other pain management approaches, as well as protective or supportive devices such as neck collars and back braces.
+Typical strategies include medication, physical therapy methods including traction, steroid injections, and other pain management approaches, as well as protective or supportive devices such as neck collars and back braces.

 At the Joint Replacement Institute, our providers will carefully assess your symptoms and health, and work with you to come up with a treatment plan that is appropriate for your unique situation.